MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

 You can either close the Azure portal, or leave it open to try additional configuration options after you have finished this tutorial.

-Now that you've had a look at the default policy and made some changes, the next step is to install the Azure Information Protection client.
+Now that you've had a look at the default policy and made some changes, the next step is to install the Azure Information Protection client and the Rights Management sharing application.

 |If you want more information|Additional information|
 |--------------------------------|--------------------------|